acrenwelge/acrenwelge.github.io/_posts/2017-03-09-color-palette.md

 categories: Codepen
 tags: Font-awesome Sass Javascript jQuery jscolor tinycolor
 ---
-Well, I can't say that this palette generator pen is my original idea because I got the design inspiration [from another palette generator website](http://coolors.co), but I definitely coded it myself.
+Well, I can't say that this palette generator page is my original idea because I got the design inspiration [from another palette generator website](http://coolors.co), but I definitely wrote my own code.
 There were several cool features about that site that I wanted to emulate:
 <!--end excerpt-->